Africa

 10 ounce Collard Greens/Kale chopped

-Ethiopian Spiced Butter or cooking oil
+3 or more tablespoons Niter Ethiopian Spiced Butter or cooking oil

-1 1/2 teaspoon minced ginger
+1 1/2 teaspoon ginger minced

-2 teaspoon minced garlic
+2 teaspoon garlic minced

 1 large white onion chopped

-1 teaspoon smoke paprika
+1 teaspoon smoked paprika

 1⁄2 teaspoon cardamom spice

-1 teaspoon coriander/Cumin
+1 teaspoon coriander/cumin

 1 fresh lemon

-Then add onions, mix with the spices.
+Add onions, mix with the spices.
 Sauté for about 3-5

-Remove from the heat and let it cool.
-SERVE WITH DORO WAT Nutrition
+Remove from heat and let it cool.

-Kelewele Recipe (Ghana – Spicy Fried Plantains) - makes 6 servings
+Kelewele Recipe (Ghana – Spicy Fried Plantains)

 Kelewele (pronounced Kay-lay-way-lay) is a popular Ghanaian dish made with fried plantains seasoned with spices.
 It is often served with rice and bean stew or alone as a vegetarian dessert or snack.